Matthew040310/IS215-ShengSiongApp/README.md

 AhSiongBot is an intelligent chatbot designed to revolutionize your grocery shopping experience within our supermarket mobile application.
 This cutting-edge AI assistant is here to make your shopping journey more informed, efficient, and tailored to your needs.

 **Key Features:**
-- Review Summaries: SmartShop AI analyzes and synthesizes customer reviews for products, providing you with concise, easy-to-understand summaries.
+- Review Summaries: AhSiongBot AI analyses and synthesises customer reviews for products, providing you with concise, easy-to-understand summaries.
 Get the gist of what other shoppers think without spending hours reading individual reviews.
 - Real-Time Product Queries: Have a question about a specific product?
-SmartShop AI is at your service 24/7.
+AhSiongBot AI is at your service 24/7.
 From nutritional information to cooking suggestions, get instant answers to enhance your shopping decisions.
 - Allergy and Dietary Concerns: Worried about allergens or specific dietary requirements?
-SmartShop AI can quickly check product ingredients and alert you to potential allergens or conflicts with your dietary needs.
+AhSiongBot AI can quickly check product ingredients and alert you to potential allergens or conflicts with your dietary needs.

 **Key Features:**